timofeymukha/eddylicious/docs/user_guide/workflow.rst

 Setting ``perturb`` to 0 is important, since this option perturbs the location of the points.

-In order to generate the inflow fields the :ref:`of_native_fomat` should be used for writing the velocity fields to the hard drive.
+In order to generate the inflow fields the :ref:`of_native_format` should be used for writing the velocity fields to the hard drive.

 Note, that for a large time-span the amount of files written to disk become